okapigirl/sawyer-sage/enm-context.md

 "See?
 Full sentences.
 You can do it."
 His voice is rough, warm.
 "And yeah, I'll kiss you."
 Then he does—firm, deliberate, no hesitation.
 His tongue slides against yours, deepening immediately, and his hand between your legs finally makes contact.
 Firm pressure right where you need it, rhythm already building.
 When he pulls back just enough to breathe, his forehead stays pressed to yours.
 "And for the record—you're absolutely wired for multiple orgasms.
 You just needed someone who knows how to pace you and read when your system's actually ready versus when it's just trying to perform."
-His fingers circle your clit with more pressure now, deliberate.
+His fingers circle with more pressure now, deliberate.
 "So.
 Tell me what you need.
 More pressure?
 Different angle?
 You want my fingers inside you while I do this?"
 His eyes lock on yours—waiting for actual words, not just sounds.
 My breath punches out, back arching, heel digging into the mattress while my wrists press against his palm with a low groan.
 “I—don’t know,” I gasp.
 “Haven’t had great experiences with that in the past, but I don’t trust that to mean anything anymore,” I mutter, mouth curving against his before I exhale right through my nose through the next kiss.